strimzi/strimzi-kafka-operator/HACKING.md

 ### Building Docker images

-The `docker_build` target will build the Docker images provided by the Barnabas project.
-You can build all Barnabas Docker images by calling `make docker_build` from the root of the Barnabas repository.
+The `docker_build` target will build the Docker images provided by the Strimzi project.
+You can build all Strimzi Docker images by calling `make docker_build` from the root of the Strimzi repository.
 Or you can build an individual Docker image by running `make docker_build` from the subdirectories with their respective Dockerfiles - e.g. `kafka_base`, `kafka_statefulsets` etc.